rentes/projectile.js/README.md

 - git clone the projectile project to a directory of your choice: ```git clone https://github.com/rentes/projectile.js.git```
 - Alternatively, you can download the .zip [here](https://github.com/rentes/projectile.js/archive/master.zip)
 - open the projectile.html file with your favorite browser.
+- Click on the canvas (red rectangle) to see the projectile trajectory.
 That's it!